1926 Atlantic hurricane season: Hurricane One

 The first storm of the season formed early on July 22 about 200 mi east of the island of Barbados and gradually strengthened into a hurricane a day later.
 At 00:00 UTC on July 24, the hurricane made landfall at Cabo Rojo, Puerto Rico, with winds of 105 mph.
-Weakening as it crossed Puerto Rico, the cyclone quickly regained strength on July 25 as it moved through the Bahamas; rapidly reaching maximum sustained winds of 130 mph, it attained the equivalence of Category 4 intensity—one of only four Atlantic hurricanes to have done so in or before the month of July.
-After peaking at 140 mph with an estimated central pressure of 967 mb.
-With such high pressure, it was the least intense Category 4 Atlantic hurricane on record.
-Based on ship observations, the cyclone struck the island of New Providence, the seat of the Bahamian capital Nassau, on the morning of July 26, with sustained winds of 135 mph.
+Weakening as it crossed Puerto Rico, the cyclone quickly regained strength on July 25 as it moved through the Bahamas; rapidly organzing, it attained the equivalence of Category 4 intensity—one of only four Atlantic hurricanes to have done so in or before the month of July.
+After peaking at 140 mph, the cyclone struck the island of New Providence, the seat of the Bahamian capital Nassau, on the morning of July 26 near peak intensity.
 Weakening thereafter, the storm moved northwestward, paralleling the east coast of Florida, but came ashore near New Smyrna Beach early on July 28 with winds of 105 mph.
 Thereafter, the cyclone quickly diminished in intensity, becoming a tropical depression on July 29, as it curved west-northwestward over Georgia; three days later, it became an extratropical cyclone and dissipated over Ontario, Canada, on August 2.

 In Puerto Rico, the storm produced hurricane-force winds and heavy rainfall that flooded all the rivers in the southern half of the island; crops in the western portion of the island were greatly damaged, and the entire island was affected by strong winds.
 At least 25 people were reported to have died as a result.
-In the Bahamas, the cyclone killed at least 146 people and produced severe damage to the capital Nassau; it was called the worst storm to affect Nassau since the 1866 Nassau hurricane, also a Category 4 cyclone that struck New Providence and caused major flooding throughout the Bahamas.
+In the Bahamas, the cyclone killed at least 268 people and produced severe damage to the capital Nassau; it was called the worst storm to affect Nassau since 1866.
 More than a week after the storm, 400 people were reported to be missing.
-On the east coast of Florida, the hurricane produced a large storm tide that damaged boats, docks, and coastal structures, and damaging winds destroyed barns and crops well inland; severe damage to structures and communications wires was reported at New Smyrna Beach, where the storm struck the state.
-The storm also produced heavy rainfall along the coast, peaking at 10.02 in at Merritt Island.
+On the east coast of Florida, the hurricane produced a large storm tide that damaged waterfront property.
+Damaging winds extended well inland, flattening crops, trees, and outbuildings; severe damage to buildings and wires was reported near the point of landfall.
+The storm also produced heavy rainfall, peaking at 10.02 in on Merritt Island.
 One person died from the effects of the storm in Florida.
-In all, the hurricane caused at least 287 deaths—the fourth deadliest July hurricane since 1492— and $16.4 million (1926 USD) in losses, at least $8 million of which were in the Bahamas.
+In all, the cyclone caused over 466 deaths—the fourth deadliest July hurricane since 1492—and about $19.1 million (1926 USD) in losses, at least $8 million of which were in the Bahamas.